cleon30/cerberus/README.md

    <sub>
-    Built in Solana using 🦀 , 🐍 and  Anchor
+    Built in Solana using 🦀 , 🐍 , Typescript and  Anchor

   </sub>